 - “I learned more than expected.
 Very pleased that I can apply knowledge gained from course in job.
 I love the petroleum glossary as well.”

 - “I really enjoyed this class.
 I’ve worked in the industry since 1999 and learned so much more – to actually see the videos and pictures of the different processes in drilling a well, different types of rigs, the fracing procedures, and all of the components used / involved to get a well to production.
 I appreciate the map and the drill and beam pumper posters.
 There is a great deal of information on these visuals / aids – our Engineer in the office was very impressed with these tools.”

-To register for the course, or to take a sneak peek of the course with a demo login and password, contact Susan Gates at email@example.com by calling 918-631-3150.
+To register for the course, or to take a sneak peek of the course with a demo login and password, contact our office at at email@example.com by calling 918-631-3088.

 In order to be awarded the full credit hours, you must complete all chapters and quizzes.

 Once your registration and payment are received, TU-CESE will email you a login and password with instructions on how to access the course.
 We will also mail a small envelope of supplies via USPS (U.S. addresses only).

 Participants will earn 14 PDH credits, and 1.4 CEU credits

 Refunds and Cancellations: No refunds will be granted once the course has been paid for and the login information has been sent to the participant(s).
 For more information regarding refund, complaint, and/or program cancellation policies, please contact our offices at 918-631-3150.